W. C. Handy: Development of the blues style

 In 1902, Handy traveled throughout Mississippi, listening to various styles of popular black music.
 The state was mostly rural and music was part of the culture, especially in cotton plantations in the Mississippi Delta.
 Musicians usually played guitar or banjo or, to a much lesser extent, piano.
 Handy's remarkable memory enabled him to recall and transcribe the music he heard in his travels.

 After a dispute with AAMC President Councill, Handy resigned his teaching position to return to the Mahara Minstrels and tour the Midwest and Pacific Northwest.
-In 1903, he became the director of a black band organized by the Knights of Pythias in Clarksdale, Mississippi.
+In 1903, he became the director of a black band organized by the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia in Clarksdale, Mississippi.
 Handy and his family lived there for six years.
 During this time, he had several formative experiences that he later recalled as influential in his developing musical style.
 In 1903, while waiting for a train in Tutwiler, Mississippi in the Mississippi Delta, Handy overheard a black man playing a steel guitar using a knife as a slide.

 About 1905, while playing a dance in Cleveland, Mississippi, Handy was given a note asking for "our native music".
 He played an old-time Southern melody but was asked if a local colored band could play a few numbers.
 Handy assented, and three young men with well-worn instruments began to play.
 Research by Elliott Hurwitt for the Mississippi Blues Trail identified the leader of the band in Cleveland as Prince McCoy.
 In his autobiography, Handy described the music they played:

-They struck up one of those over and over strains that seem to have no beginning and certainly no ending at all.
-The strumming attained a disturbing monotony, but on and on it went, a kind of stuff associated with [sugar] cane rows and levee camps.
-Thump-thump-thump went their feet on the floor.
-It was not really annoying or unpleasant.
-Perhaps "haunting" is the better word.Crawford, Richard (2001).
-America's Musical Life: A History.
-New York: W. W. Norton. pp. 536, 537.

 Handy also took influence from the square dances held by Mississippi blacks, which typically had music in the G major key.
 In particular, he picked the same key for his 1914 hit, "Saint Louis Blues".